ajacksified/ajacksified.github.com/_posts/2011-12-14-vim-cant-open-errofile.markdown

 I had originally thought that it was an error with vim-ack, and tried alternate versions of vim-ack.
 But I still got an error.
 So I tried five different snapshots of MacVim.
 I still got the error.
 Then I tried copying a file with NERDTree, and I got *another* error.
+Delete and add worked, but not copy.
 Mystifying.

 vim-ack error: